 Sensitive Groundwater Program

-Marion County 's Sensitive Groundwater Overlay (SGO) program was created to implement the groundwater resources' goals and policies of the Environmental Quality and Natural Resources section of the Marion County Comprehensive Plan.
-Marion County Code 17.181 (Sensitive Groundwater Overlay Zone) implements this program by reviewing land use applications to assess the risk that a proposal will adversely affect the sustainability of aquifer production in a specific area.
-This program is not intended to act as a guarantee that a property owner will successfully locate an adequate water supply at a particular location or on a specific lot or parcel, or that any individual well will continue to provide adequate water for an existing land use.
+Marion County 's Sensitive Groundwater Overlay (SGO) program was created to implement groundwater resource goals and policies of the Comprehensive Plan.
+Marion County Code 17.181 (Sensitive Groundwater Overlay Zone) implements this program by reviewing land use applications.
+The risk that a proposal will adversely affect the sustainability of aquifer production in a specific area is assessed.
+This program is not intended as a guarantee of an adequate water supply at a particular location.
+It is also not a guarantee that any existing well will continue to provide adequate water.

 The following are links to information and documents related to the Sensitive Groundwater Overlay program: